DP14933 CEO Stress, Aging, and Death

 |Link to this Page:||cepr.org/active/publications/discussion_papers/dp.php?dpno=14933|

-We show that increased job demands due to takeover threats and industry crises have significant adverse consequences for managers' long-term health.
-Using hand-collected data on the dates of birth and death for more than 1,600 CEOs of large, publicly listed U.S. firms, we estimate that CEOs' lifespan increases by around two years when insulated from market discipline via anti-takeover laws.
-CEOs also stay on the job longer, with no evidence of a compensating differential in the form of lower pay.
-In a second analysis, we find diminished longevity arising from increases in job demands caused by industry-wide downturns during a CEO's tenure.
-Finally, we utilize machine-learning age-estimation methods to detect visible signs of aging in pictures of CEOs.
-We estimate that exposure to a distress shock during the Great Recession increases CEOs' apparent age by roughly one year over the next decade.
+We estimate the long-term effects of experiencing high levels of job demands on the mortality and aging of CEOs.
+The estimation exploits variation in takeover protection and industry crises.
+First, using hand-collected data on the dates of birth and death for 1,605 CEOs of large, publicly-listed U.S. firms, we estimate the resulting changes in mortality.
+The hazard estimates indicate that CEOs' lifespan increases by two years when insulated from market discipline via anti-takeover laws, and decreases by 1.5 years in response to an industry-wide downturn.
+Second, we apply neural-network based machine-learning techniques to assess visible signs of aging in pictures of CEOs.
+We estimate that exposure to a distress shock during the Great Recession increases CEOs' apparent age by one year over the next decade.
+Our findings imply significant health costs of managerial stress, also relative to known health risks.